polohan/No-Time-To-Flake/README.md

 # CS-527-Project
-A tool to help developer find time-realted flaky test that utilize the [faketime](https://github.com/wolfcw/libfaketime) library.
+A tool to help developers find time-related flaky tests that utilizes the [faketime](https://github.com/wolfcw/libfaketime) library.

 ## Installation

 An automated install tool is coming soon.
-But as right now, you need to install the faketime tool yourself and guidence can be found [here](https://github.com/wolfcw/libfaketime).
+But as of right now, you need to install the faketime tool yourself, and guidance can be found [here](https://github.com/wolfcw/libfaketime).

 Once faketime is installed, you can install the Python dependencies using:
 ```console